Polder model: Socioeconomic polder model

 Wim Kok, former Prime Minister of the Netherlands, supported the polder model.

 The Dutch polder model is characterised by the tripartist cooperation between employers' organisations such as VNO-NCW, labour unions such as the Federation Dutch Labour Movement, and the government.
 These talks are embodied in the Social-Economic Council (Sociaal-Economische Raad, SER).
 The SER serves as the central forum to discuss labour issues and has a long tradition of consensus, often defusing labour conflicts and avoiding strike actions.
 Similar models are in use in Finland, namely the Comprehensive Income Policy Agreement and universal validity of collective labour agreements.

-The current Dutch polder model is said to have begun with the Wassenaar Agreement of 1982, when unions, employers, and government decided on a comprehensive plan to revitalise the economy involving shorter working times and less pay on the one hand, and more employment on the other, has increasingly steered in the direction of a neoliberal economic policy of privatisation and budget cuts.
+The current Dutch polder model is said to have begun with the Wassenaar Agreement of 1982, when unions, employers, and government decided on a comprehensive plan to revitalise the economy involving shorter working times and less pay on the one hand, and more employment on the other.
+It has increasingly steered in the direction of a neoliberal economic policy of privatisation and budget cuts.

 An important role in this process was played by the Dutch Central Planning Bureau (CPB), founded by Jan Tinbergen.
 The CPB's policy advice since 1976, in particular with the Den Hartog and Tjan model, in favour of wage restraint, was an important argument, supportive for government and employers, that the unions could not easily counter.
 Many authors and researchers have argued that the importance of the Wassenaar Agreement has been largely overrated.
 Most of these writers have argued that considerable continuity can be seen from the 1950s onwards.
 Historian Stijn Kuipers, goes even further.
 In an article reliant on the work of Coen Helderman, Kuipers argues that the modern socioeconomic polder model already manifested itself in 1920 with the Dutch High Council of Labour.
 It follows that the polder model is therefore much older and could have had a larger influence on Dutch society and economy than previously thought.